microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 ---
 # Using WebAssemblies to execute non JavaScript code in VS Code Web

-[VS Code for the Web](https://vscode.dev/) is around for a while now and it was always our goal to provide more than simple code editing featues in vscode.dev.
-The biggest challenges to support more phases of the edit / compile / debug cycle for langauges other than JavaScript and TypeScript are:
+[VS Code for the Web](https://vscode.dev/) is around for a while now and it was always our goal to provide more than simple code editing features in vscode.dev.
+The biggest challenges to support more phases of the edit / compile / debug cycle for languages other than JavaScript and TypeScript are:

 - having language smarts support through language servers.
 - being able to execute and debug the code.

-Today the first item gets partly adressed by generic language supports like [AnyCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode.anycode).
+Today the first item gets partly addressed by generic language supports like [AnyCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode.anycode).
 In the future we will see [GitHub Copilt](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) being available in the Web which further reduces the need to get a specific language server running in the Web.

 The [WebAssembly](https://webassembly.org/) technology can be used to execute code other than JavaScript in a web browser.
 So we decided to explore how far we can get with WebAssemblies today.
 Our goals where as follows: